Suryansh1720001/Developer-Cheatsheet/linux.md

 4.Sublime Text
 The sublime text editor is also one of the most popular IDE-based text editors.
 It is used as a development environment tool more than a text editor.

+5. Kate/Kwrite
+Kate/Kwrite is the default text editor in KDE desktop environment.
+When we open a text file, it will open with Kate text editor.

 ```
 ## Tar
 - Use the tar command to compress and expand files from the command line.
 The syntax is shown below: